jonhyman/listerine/README.md

 Listerine Server
 ================
-Listerine comes with a Sinatra-based front end for checking the latest status of your monitors and enabling/disabling them on a per-environment basis.
+Listerine comes with a Sinatra-based front end, `Listerine::Server`, for checking the latest status of your monitors and enabling/disabling them on a per-environment basis.

+Check `examples/config.ru` for a functional example (including HTTP basic auth).

 Installation
 ------------